A bilinear proof of decoupling for the cubic moment curve: Introduction

 Let $E > 10^3$ be a large integer.
 Let $T$ be a parallelepiped where $T = A[0,1]^3 + c$ for some $3 \times 3$ invertible matrix $A$ and some vector $c \in \R^3$.
 In the current paper, the columns of $A$ will be almost at right angles to each other, but can have different lengths.
 We write

 for a weight that is comparable to 1 on $T$ and decays like the (non-isotropic) distance to the power $E$ outside $T$.
 Also write

 for a weight with a faster decay.
-One key property we will use about these weights is that, if $\{T\}$ is a collection of parallelepipeds that tiles a spatial ball $B$, then
+One key property we will use about these weights is that, if $\{T\}$ is a collection of parallelepipeds that tiles a spatial cube $B \subset \R^3$, then

 with a constant that depends only on $E$.
 The volume of $T$ is $|T| = |\det A|$, and we write

 for an $L^1$ normalized version of $w_{T,E}$, that is essentially supported on $T$.